ppadovani/beautiful-jekyll/_posts/2018-01-31-grok-the-grok.md

 Whenever I've used the term it was based more around my believing that the term meant 'to understand' in really a pure form.
 For example, I may be having a discussion around the design of an asynchronous messaging system when someone clarifies an opaqueness.
-This clarify I would equate with my new found understanding means I now 'grok' it.
+This clarification I would equate with my new found understanding means I now 'grok' it.

 However, reading the accepted definition for grok leads me to a different understanding.
 To grok